|

 Stand alone rendering systems, like POV-Ray, tend to consider you as a participant.
 You're looking at the screen as if you were a photographer standing in the scene.
 The up direction in the model is now y, the same as up in the real world and x is still to the right, so z must be depth, which increases away from you into the screen.
 This is the basic left handed system.

-The various transformations such as translate
+The various transformations such as translate and

-modifiers can re-position the camera once you've defined
+rotate modifiers can re-position the camera once you've defined

 it.
 For example: